myrmex-org/myrmex/manual/creating-plugins.md

 });
 ```

 Using this mecanism, Myrmex plugins can create their own events and listen for other plugins events.
-Several plugins can listen
+Several plugins can
-for the same event and use and/or modify its arguments.
+listen for the same event and use and/or modify its arguments.

 > For example, before configuring the integration request of API endpoints, the `@myrmex/api-gateway` plugin fires and event
 that allows other plugins to be notified about it.
 Theses plugins have the opportunity to inject data in the event's argument
 so the plugin `@myrmex/api-gateway` can generate a compete API specification.

-Note that we do not recommend to call `myrmex.when()` directly when writing a plugin.
-We prefer to use the `hooks` property of
+Note that it is not recommended to call `myrmex.when()` directly when writing a plugin.
+We prefer to use the `hooks` property
-the object exported by the plugin to organize the code and be sure that the listeners are attached to the events during the
+of the object exported by the plugin to organize the code and be sure that the listeners are attached to the events during
-registration of the plugin.
+the registration of the plugin.

-> Note that it is not possible to remove an event listener.
-That does not seems essential since Myrmex is always invoked by the
-command line and does not lives in a long time running process but that is something that should be added later.
-Feel free to
-propose a pull request on [Pebo](https://github.com/AlexisNo/pebo) !

 ### Extensions